dressel/ErgodicControl.jl/docs/index.rst

 This code only generates discrete ergodic trajectories.

-As of Feb 22, 2017, this code is still under development.
-Things I need to add include variational integration and the extension to SE(2).
+As of March 02, 2017, this code is still under development.
+I just added an extension for SE(2) but still want to add variational integration.

 .. toctree::
    :maxdepth: 2